 Maintaining physical distancing in the school environment is recommended as one of the key infection prevention control measures to minimise the risk of the introduction and spread of COVID-19.
-Information on how physical distancing can be used in the school environment is found at Section 5.4 below including a link to the suite of illustrative primary classroom layouts (including special classes).
+Further information on how physical distancing can be used in the school environment is found at Section 5.4 below including a link to the suite of illustrative primary classroom layouts (including special classes).

-Schools can reconfigure classrooms and other areas as necessary to support physical distancing in line with the guidance.
+Schools should reconfigure classrooms and other areas as necessary to support physical distancing in line with the guidance in advance of school reopening.